Jenny Neff, Program Director

 C O N T E N T S

-Students graduating with a Master of Music in Music Education will:
+Students graduating with a Master of Arts in Teaching in Music Education will:

-- Understand the foundations of current music and education trends
+- understand the essential tenets of music education

 - understand the importance of standards-based education, quality design and assessment strategies, and foundational teaching methods